-Black Beans are a wonderful source of Vitamin B1, Thiamine.
+Black Beans are an excellent source of Vitamin B1, Thiamine.
 They contain about 28% of the USDA recommended daily allowance.

-Deficiency of vitamin B1 has a negative affect on the nervous and circulatory systems.
-Extreme deficiency of vitamin B1 can lead to development of Wernicke-Korsakoff syndrome, which results in severe fatigue and degeneration of the cardiovascular, nervous, muscular, and gastrointestinal systems.
+The deficiency of vitamin B1 can harm the nervous and circulatory systems.
+Extreme deficiency of vitamin B1 can lead to the development of Wernicke-Korsakoff syndrome, which results in severe fatigue and degeneration of the cardiovascular, nervous, muscular, and gastrointestinal systems.
 On the other hand, over-consumption of vitamin B1 is unknown.

 Avoiding Gas from Beans

-Soaking loosens the skins of beans and releases the gas-producing enzymes (oligosaccherides).
-The initial water used for soaking should be poured out and the beans rinsed before continuing the cooking process.
+Soaking loosens the skins of beans and releases the gas-producing enzymes (oligosaccharides).
+The initial water used for soaking should be poured out, and the beans rinsed before continuing the cooking process.

-Different beans have various amounts of gas producing enzymes.
-Beans that are seeds from the pods of plants and are easier to digest and leave no gas if prepared correctly as above.
-Known as Legumes, some are pinto beans, black-eyed peas, black beans, and mung beans.
+- Beans that are seeds from the pods of plants are easier to digest and leave no gas if prepared correctly, as explained above.
+Known as legumes, some of these are pinto beans, black-eyed peas, black beans, and mung beans.

 As I mentioned before, canned beans are more likely to cause gas because they're not cooked the same as I described above.
-I only use dry beans.
+I only use dry beans for that reason.